Economy of Rwanda: Agriculture and primary resources

 Agricultural animals raised in Rwanda include cows, goats, sheep, pigs, chicken, and rabbits, with geographical variation in the numbers of each.
 Production systems are mostly traditional, although there are a few intensive dairy farms around Kigali.
 Shortages of land and water, insufficient and poor-quality feed, and regular disease epidemics with insufficient veterinary services are major constraints that restrict output.
 A "One Cow per Poor Family Programme" (Girinka), implemented in 2006, distributed 341,065 cows in 2018.

 Fishing takes place on the country's lakes, but stocks are very depleted, and live fish are being imported in an attempt to revive the industry.

+Mining

 Rwanda's mining industry is an important contributor, generating US$93 million in 2008.
 Minerals mined include cassiterite, wolframite, sapphires, gold, and coltan, which is used in the manufacture of electronic and communication devices such as mobile phones.

 Production of methane from Lake Kivu began in 1983, but to date has been used only by the Bralirwa Brewery.

 In 2019, the country was the 7th largest world producer of tungsten and the 12th largest world producer of tin.